15 minute read

 ...remainder of the lines...

 This is an important concept to keep in mind.
 LLMs do not understand what the text means.
-They just pick the next word based on the previous ones.
+They just pick the next token based on the previous ones.
 They are not a replacement for code.

 What to do instead?
 If we have easy access to the information we want, we should just use it.
 In this case, we can get the number of comments from the GitHub API response.